donalshortt/moc/README.md

 ## Features

-- A web frontend
+**A web frontend**
--- Displays modified scores
+- Displays modified scores
--- Displays modifiers
+- Displays modifiers
--- Displays graph(s)
+- Displays graph(s)
--- Admin page
+- Admin page

-- A TUI parser program
+**A TUI parser program**
--- Allows the creation and selection of games
+- Allows the creation and selection of games